LamApps/Faraway-contracts/README.md

 This contract source is based on hardhat project.

-It is needed to add mnemonic to deploy and test.
+It is needed to set mnemonic at .env file to deploy and test.

 ## Available Commands